DanielJonesEB/engineerbetter.com/_posts/2017-10-05-post-devops.markdown

 Introducing a platform and eschewing DevOps, which as I metioned earlier has been mooted by Gartner, leaves us in a situation that isn't a lot better than the pre-DevOps world.

-We've got **big gaps where no-one is taking responsibility** for apps on day two, and the platform is likely not being developed into a more useful and power tool.
+We've got **big gaps where no-one is taking responsibility** for apps on day two, and the platform is likely not being developed into a more useful and powerful tool.

 All we've achieved here is letting Pre-DevOps folks deploy things faster, and allowed unreliable apps to self-heal.